 Each year, the School of Divinity may make funds available for travel scholarships.
-Students are eligible for one travel scholarship, which is applied to the first Cross-Cultural Connections course taken.
-If additional travel grants become available, priority goes to students who need to fulfill the Cross-Cultural Connections requirement.
+Students are eligible for one travel scholarship, which is applied to the first travel course taken.

 Regular drop policies apply to travel courses.
 However, the School of Divinity cannot guarantee any refund of program fees should a student withdraw from the course, though the school will try to provide refunds on a pro-rata basis when possible.